 How to Prepare for NEET and Board at the Same Time?

 Let’s see how you can manage the studies for NEET and Board exams together :

 - NEET syllabus covers your class 12 board topics and concepts.

-- Utilise your school time well for boards preparation.
+- Utilise your school time well for board exams preparation.